How To Reverse Tie Dye

 |The color will be removed from the garment and the bleach water will absorb it|

-Step 3: Take a cap full of full strength bleach and sprinkle it on the balled up shirt.
-Leave for about another 20 minutes.
+Take a cap full of full strength bleach and sprinkle it on the balled up shirt.
+Leave for about another 20 minutes and do some chores while you wait.

 |Sashaying in the living room|